Thermal energy storage at the airport

 There are 14 thermal energy storage systems (TES) at Schiphol Centrum and a few others at Schiphol Oost and Schiphol Noordwest.
 TES is a sustainable system that stores thermal energy underground.
 Most of the terminal, the majority of the piers and several offices run on thermal energy storage systems.
 Schiphol uses a lot less gas power to heat and cool these buildings as a result.
 This leads to significant gains in reducing our CO₂ emissions.

 Thermal energy storage all over Schiphol

 The new Pier A and piers B, D, E, F and G all have a TES system, as does the GH building.
 Terminal 3 starting using a large TES system in 2019 that saves 1.5 million m3 of natural gas per year (enough energy for 1000 households).
-Furthermore, the Hilton Hotel and various office buildings, including SHG, Avioport, WTC2 and the Base A-B-C-D, are fitted with modern TES installations with heat pumps and dry coolers.
-WTC1 will be equipped with a thermal energy system and heat pumps in 2021.
-It will be an entirely natural gas-free building, just like Pier A, Terminal 3 and the Base D.
+Furthermore, the Hilton Hotel and various office buildings, including SHG, Avioport, WTC 1, WTC2 and the Base A-B-C-D, are fitted with modern TES installations with heat pumps and dry coolers.
+The most recent thermal energy storage (TES) project at Schiphol, in 2021, was equipping WTC1 with heat pumps.
+It achieved gas savings of more than 90% (approx. 290,000 m3 – 190 households) in 2022.

 What are the energy savings?